sociallyassistiverobotics/sar_game_command_msgs/README.md

 should wait for a response again or skip the response and move on.

 `GameState.END`: After wrapping up the game, when gameplay has ended.

+`GameState.READY`: When a game is up and running and is ready to receive a `GameCommand.START` message (when the game is ready to be started and played).